 Valtix Built IDS/IPS for the Cloud

 IDS/IPS is not only relevant in the cloud, but required for most enterprises.
-Increasingly, the need for IDS/IPS is not only designed for threat protection from outside (ingress security) but to also stop lateral movement of threats and to apply inspection on outbound traffic.
+Increasingly, the need for Intrusion Detection and Prevention Systems (IDS/IPS) is not only designed for threat protection from outside (ingress security) but to also stop lateral movement of threats and to apply inspection on outbound traffic.